-- (a) Responsibilities for covered parties subject to subsection (4)(c) of this section. - (i) The covered party must provide requested emissions information to Ecology within sixty working days of a request. - (ii) The covered party must provide documentation of the following data to allow Ecology to calculate actual or projected actual emissions: - (A) Information about the GHG emitting processes; - (B) Actual or projected production data; - (C) Actual or projected operating days and hours of operation during a calendar year; - (D) Other information requested by Ecology; - (iii) Application materials submitted to Ecology for a permit action need only reference dates of the submittal and the office that received the information. - (iv) The covered party must provide access to personnel or hired consultants who can assist Ecology in assigning the baseline GHG emissions value. - (b) Ecology responsibilities.
-Ecology must set the baseline GHG emissions value using the following method: - (i) Ecology must set the baseline GHG emissions value at an emissions rate equal to the ninety percent most efficient facility in all surveyed stationary sources using the benchmarking process in (b)(ii) of this subsection.

-- (ii) In establishing the benchmark, Ecology must: - (A) Use data from similar or identical existing parties and sources. - (B) Determine the appropriate production or product measure for the benchmark. - (C) Use operating and emissions data from existing sources from calendar years 2012 through 2016.
-Beginning in January 1, 2017, use emissions data for the most recent three years of data. - (D) Calculate covered GHG emissions using methodologies in WAC 173-441-120. - (E) Estimate covered GHG emissions using best available information when a covered party fails to provide emissions data within sixty working days of a request. - (c) To set the baseline GHG emissions value, Ecology may request from a covered party: - (i) Information about the GHG emitting processes included in a notice of construction, prevention of significant deterioration, or nonattainment area new source review permit application. - (ii) Materials submitted to a nonEcology permitting authority related to a permit application. - (iii) Other information necessary to calculate actual or projected emissions.
+- (ii) The covered party must provide documentation of the following data to allow ecology to calculate actual or projected actual emissions: - (A) Information about the GHG emitting processes; - (B) Actual or projected production data; - (C) Actual or projected operating days and hours of operation during a calendar year; - (D) Other information requested by ecology; - (iii) Application materials submitted to ecology for a permit action need only reference dates of the submittal and the office that received the information. - (iv) The covered party must provide access to personnel or hired consultants who can assist ecology in assigning the baseline GHG emissions value. - (b) Ecology responsibilities.
+Ecology must set the baseline GHG emissions value using the following method: - (i) Ecology must set the baseline GHG emissions value at an emissions rate equal to the ninety percent most efficient facility in all surveyed stationary sources using the benchmarking process in (b)(ii) of this subsection. - (ii) In establishing the benchmark, ecology must: - (A) Use data from similar or identical existing parties and sources. - (B) Determine the appropriate production or product measure for the benchmark. - (C) Use operating and emissions data from existing sources from calendar years 2012 through 2016.
+Beginning in January 1, 2017, use emissions data for the most recent three years of data. - (D) Calculate covered GHG emissions using methodologies in WAC 173-441-120. - (E) Estimate covered GHG emissions using best available information when a covered party fails to provide emissions data within sixty working days of a request. - (c) To set the baseline GHG emissions value, ecology may request from a covered party: - (i) Information about the GHG emitting processes included in a notice of construction, prevention of significant deterioration, or nonattainment area new source review permit application. - (ii) Materials submitted to a nonecology permitting authority related to a permit application. - (iii) Other information necessary to calculate actual or projected emissions.

-WAC 173-442-060 GHG emission reduction pathway.

-Ecology must assign a GHG emission reduction pathway to all covered parties with baseline GHG emissions values greater than or equal to 70,000 MT CO2e, or when requested by a voluntary participant.

-- (1) For non-EITE covered parties, Ecology assigns the GHG emission reduction pathway to the covered party based on their baseline GHG emissions value. - (a) The GHG emission reduction pathway for the first calendar year a covered party meets or exceeds the compliance threshold in WAC 173-442-030(3) is the base-line GHG emissions value for that covered party.
+- WAC 173-442-060 GHG emission reduction pathway.
+Ecology must assign a GHG emission reduction pathway to all covered parties with baseline GHG emissions values greater than or equal to 70,000 MT CO_2e , or when requested by a voluntary participant. - (1) For non-EITE covered parties, ecology assigns the GHG emission reduction pathway to the covered party based on their baseline GHG emissions value.

-- (b) Annual decrease. - (i) The GHG emission reduction pathway decreases annually by an additional one and seven tenths of a percent (1.7%) of the covered party's baseline GHG emissions value. - (ii) The additional one and seven tenths of a percent (1.7%) adjustment to a GHG emission reduction pathway does not apply to any calendar year that includes curtailment recognized by Ecology. - (iii) Beginning in calendar year 2036, the emission reduction pathway remains constant at the value calculated for calendar year 2035. - (c) Ecology will issue a regulatory order as provided in WAC 173-442-200(6) to each covered party with its GHG emission reduction pathway in units of MT CO2e for each calendar year in the compliance period. - (2) For EITE covered parties the GHG emission reduction pathway is determined per WAC 173-442-070.
+- (a) The GHG emission reduction pathway for the first calendar year a covered party meets or exceeds the compliance threshold in WAC 173-442-030(3) is the baseline GHG emissions value for that covered party. - (b) Annual decrease subsequent to the first calendar year a covered party meets or exceeds the compliance threshold in WAC 173-442-030(3). - (i) The GHG emission reduction pathway decreases annually by an additional one and seven tenths of a percent (1.7%) of the covered party's baseline GHG emissions value. - (ii) The additional one and seven tenths of a percent (1.7%) adjustment to a GHG emission reduction pathway does not apply to any calendar year that includes curtailment recognized by ecology. - (iii) Beginning in calendar year 2036, the emission reduction pathway remains constant at the value calculated for calendar year 2035. - (2) Ecology will issue a regulatory order as provided in WAC 173-442-200(6) to each covered party which contains: - (a) The GHG emission reduction pathway in units of MT ${\rm CO}2{\rm e}$ for each calendar year in the compliance period; and - (b) The total reduction pathway for each compliance period. - (3) For EITE covered parties the GHG emission reduction pathway is determined per WAC 173-442-070.